 - Generic meshes or models you can use for environmental props, buildings, characters, and decoration within an experience.

 - Avatar models for users or non-player characters (NPCs).

 - Accessory models that character models can equip and wear, like clothing and cosmetics.

-Creators who are part of the UGC Program can publish and sell their models on the Marketplace and earn a commission for each sale.
-For more information, see Creating and Selling.
+If you meet certain account requirements, you can publish and sell your avatar-ready models on the Marketplace and earn a commission for each sale.
+For more information, see Roblox's Avatar documentation.